CLewisMessina/wolfstitch/README.md

-# 🐺 Wolfscribe Premium
+# 🐺 Wolfscribe Premium v2.2

+**The Professional AI Training Cost Optimizer**
-**Convert books into precision-tokenized, training-ready datasets — with comprehensive AI training cost analysis.**
+*Convert books into precision-tokenized datasets with comprehensive cost analysis*

 Part of the [Wolflow](https://wolflow.ai) ecosystem • Built by [@CLewisMessina](https://github.com/CLewisMessina)

-> Now featuring **Enhanced Cost Calculator** with real-time training cost analysis, ROI calculations, and multi-provider pricing for professional AI training workflows.
+> **NEW in v2.2**: Complete Enhanced Cost Calculator with 15+ training approaches, real-time cloud pricing, ROI analysis, and professional optimization recommendations.

 ---

 ## ✨ What is Wolfscribe Premium?

-Wolfscribe is the **first local desktop tool** that provides exact tokenization AND comprehensive training cost analysis for multiple AI models, transforming long-form documents (PDFs, EPUBs, and TXT files) into precision-optimized datasets with complete cost transparency.
+Wolfscribe is the **first local desktop tool** that combines exact tokenization with comprehensive AI training cost analysis.
+Transform documents (PDFs, EPUBs, TXT files) into precision-optimized datasets while getting complete cost transparency across 15+ training approaches.

 Built for professional AI developers, researchers, and enterprises who need **accuracy and cost optimization that pays for itself**.